Systems-Modeling/SysML-v2-Release/README.md

 or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

-The Jupyter and Eclipse software and all included KerML and SysML v2 models in this repository are licensed by the respective copyright holders listed below under the GNU Lesser General Public License (LGPL) v3.0 (see `LICENSE` and `LICENSE-GPL` files).
-Licensing for software and models in other
-Systems Modeling repositories is as given in those repositories.
+The Jupyter and Eclipse software and all included KerML and SysML v2 models in this repository are licensed by the respective copyright holders listed below under the Eclipse Public License (EPL) v2.0 (see `LICENSE` file).
+Licensing for software and models in other Systems Modeling repositories is as given in those repositories.

 Copyright © 2019-2021 California Institute of Technology (Jet Propulsion Laboratory) <br/>
-Copyright © 2019-2025 DEKonsult <br/>
+Copyright © 2019-2026 DEKonsult <br/>
 Copyright © 2019-2021 IncQuery Labs Ltd. <br/>
-Copyright © 2019-2025 Intercax LLC <br/>
+Copyright © 2019-2026 Intercax LLC <br/>
 Copyright © 2019-2021 Itemis <br/>
-Copyright © 2019-2021 Maplesoft (Waterloo Maple, Inc.) <br/>
-Copyright © 2019-2025 Mgnite Inc. <br/>
+Copyright © 2019-2026 Mgnite Inc. <br/>
-Copyright © 2019-2025 Model Driven Solutions, Inc. <br/>
+Copyright © 2019-2026 Model Driven Solutions, Inc. <br/>
-Copyright © 2019-2025 SAF Consulting <br/>
+Copyright © 2019-2026 SAF Consulting <br/>
 Copyright © 2022 Siemens AG <br/>
 Copyright © 2021-2025 Twingineer LLC